Grants and Scholarships

 COTTEY COLLEGE AUTOMATIC ACADEMIC SCHOLARSHIPS

-$1,500 per academic year to relatives of Cottey alumnae, which could include daughters, granddaughters, sisters, great-granddaughters, or nieces of Cottey alumnae, depending on the amount of funding available.
+$1,500 per academic year to relatives of Cottey alumnae, whom attended a minimum of two consecutive semesters.
+Relatives include daughters, granddaughters, sisters, great-granddaughters, or nieces of Cottey alumnae.

 - Cross Country